 This applies to messages that you send to particular users.
 For example, the follow-up email mentioned should be tailored to fit the demographics and interests of the person you’re addressing.
 User behaviour data can tell you a lot about what provokes them to act or buy, and you should use this to your advantage.

 The same goes for your retargeting campaigns and other online ads.
 With the right user behaviour data, you can choose between different designs and messages that will fit a specific user’s profile.
-Retargeted visitors are 70 percent more likely to convert on a retailer’s website, and you should keep that in mind.
+Retargeted visitors are 70 per cent more likely to convert on a retailer’s website, and you should keep that in mind.

 Conclusion